Pedrodpj92/Afferents_learning/README.md

   * _isComb_: Logical value (TRUE/FALSE), points if a neuron is used or not in combinatory workflow for its related configuration.

-## Workflows
-In order to improve and validate results beyond the direct application of C5.0, we design several protocols or workflows where the system adopts different procedures.
-More details than explained bellow will be extended in workflow readme for next updates.

-### RandomSeeds
-The most similar behaviour as the direct application of the algorithm.
-This workflow can use a vector of integers in order to use it as random seeds.
-It will run the analysis as many times as the length of the vector.
-Then, the system calculates the mean, the standard deviation (SD) and the standard error of the mean (SEM) for each metric.

-### Individual
-In this process, the system will train as many models as neurons are used in the configuration.
-The output is a table with metrics per neuron, so we can achieve a ratio about how related is each neuron with the afferent.
-In file metrics_per_neuron.csv placed in ./config_parameters folder are saved results for support iterative workflow, explained later.

-### Combinatory
-This is the most heavy process.
-It is nor recommended if you are in a hurry because the time invested can be involve from minutes to hours or even days.
-This workflow train as many models as combinations of neurons are in the dataset configuration.
-For 13 neurons, for example, 8192 analysis must be carried.
-Thus, this workflow is not recommended for large number of neurons.
-The goal is to achieve what are the best neurons involved in the afferent behaviour.

-### Iterative
-Because combinatory process can waste computational resources and even cannot finish in a comprehensive period of time, we present a couple of alternatives.
-The first one, iterative workflow, is supported by the idea of neurons with the best individual metrics will achieve the best metrics as a group.
-So individual analysis must be carried for a configuration before execute this type of workflow.
-There will be as many analysis as the number of neurons with individual MCC greater than 0.
-Starting with every neuron with this condition (MCC>0), the workflow removes the worst neuron pointed by the lowest individual MCC in each iteration or step.

-### Recursive
-An alternative to iterative workflow.
-This process relies its strength in how C5.0 uses neurons in generated tree or models.
-Starting with the whole set of neurons, a first execution defines two groups of neurons under C5.0 criteria.
-The first group contains those neurons that the model uses to build rules and decisions.
-The second group conteins neurons not used by the model.
-If the model uses every single neuron in the current analysis, then, the process is forced to place the most used neurons in first group (top half) and the remaing in the second group (bottom half).
-For each formed group, a new analysis is carried again.
-The process is repeated until an analysis arrives to a single neuron or the system is not able to fit a model.

 ## Examples
 In the proyect folder (./) we find main scripts which constitute